 When I took over, there was one lame bull on the place.
 It was a wet year and the grass was knee-high.
 I leased land out for grazing cattle and horses and started cutting hay.
 I have a friend who is a location scout and he started using the place for commercials and movies.
 The extreme drought over the last couple of years has made it tougher to make a living off the land.
 I have been raising more hay than cattle, but I am still taxing the land more than I would like.
 The conservation easement will not only help me hang on to the land and preserve it in perpetuity, but it will enable me to continue ranching and working the land in a way that protects and enhances it.

 What is your vision for the future?

 I look around and see all these old ranches threatened by development and think I have to act fast.
-When the ranch below me was slated for 400 homes, I was not in a financial position to do anything about it, but I went barreling down the hill like Joe Bryan with his rebel yell and tried to stop it.
-Thanks to the Hill Country Conservancy, who answered my call, that old ranch remains a working ranch today.
+When the ranch below me was slated for 400 homes, I was not in a financial position to do anything about it, but I went barreling down the hill and tried to stop it.
+Thanks to Hill Country Conservancy, who answered my call, that old ranch remains a working ranch today.
 There are tools we can use to protect the land and its heritage.
 I see it as my job to help these ranchers find the right tools to hang onto their land before it’s too late.